Things to Consider Before Starting a Painting

 If you jump into a painting with no planning at all, you may find yourself stuck with a bad composition, wrong colors, or wrong values and spend much time fighting to make it better.

 Furthermore, you have to deal with what I call head-hand disconnection.
-Most of us have a "vision" of the final painting in our head, but somehow, going from the mind to the canvas, through the arm, the hand and the brush, and finally to the canvas, the outcome gets distorted and we end up with a painting very different from the initial idea.
+Most of us have a "vision" of the final result in our head, but somehow, going from the mind to the canvas, through the arm, the hand and the brush, and finally to the canvas, the outcome gets distorted and we end up with a painting very different from the initial idea.

 Good Results Require Prep Work

 From drawing thumbnails to planning colors and values of your composition, the prep work will get you ready to start your painting and make a huge difference on how your painting turns out.